 Needless to say, Greece is one of our best holiday destinations because of its well-preserved cultural heritage and its great sense of character.
 Even the calm Athenian Riviera can convince you to go save up for a trip to this gorgeous country.

 How about riding a cable car that shows you amazing snow-covered views of the Swiss mountains?
-Or maybe skiing around the Toblerone-shaped Matterhorn can ignite your adventurous side?
+Or maybe skiing around the Toblerone-shaped Matterhorn in Zermatt can ignite your adventurous side?

 Let’s face it: with wild Amazon fire headlining major events last 2019, it’s quite discouraging to pay Brazil a visit.
 But believe it or not, this is the best time to support tourism in the country.
 By booking a trip to Brazil, you also contribute to providing a source of livelihood for its locals.
 Plus, no natural disaster can write off Brazil’s natural beauty.